MicrosoftDocs/EdgeEnterprise/edgeenterprise/edge-learnmore-regex.md

 ms.prod: microsoft-edge
 ms.localizationpriority: high
 ms.collection: M365-modern-desktop
-description: "re2.h syntax"
+description: "Regular Expression 2 syntax"
 ---

-# re2.h syntax
+# Regular Expression 2 (re2.h) syntax

 Regular expressions are a notation for describing sets of character strings.
 When a string is in the set described by a regular expression, we often say that the regular expression matches the string.